iberlinson/SX-AO/README.md

 * 🛎 **Cisco Umbrella : Notification on Security Events (Umbrella-Notification-Security-Events)**

-  * Receive a near real time notification in Webex Teams on a new domain blobked by Umbrella
+  * Receive a near real time notification in Webex Teams or via Email on a new domain blobked by Umbrella

     * Use SecureX Orchestration to periodically :
       * Get new security event from last check